adoble/semplate/README.md

 #Description

-**Templato** is a java library to create and maintain markup documents by:
+**Semplate** is a java library to create and maintain markup documents by:
 * adding  semantic information
 * using user defined templates